ftsrg-cs/ca/program-verification-2/README.md

 - Method `expand(ArgNode)` in class `Abstractor`: expanding a non-covered leaf node with all its abstract successors.

 - Method `close(ArgNode)` in class `Abstractor`: covering a non-covered leaf node with an already reached node if possible.

+##Utilities

+You can use `ArgVisualizer` to transform the reachability tree to an instance of `Graph` that can be serialized to Graphviz format using `GraphvizWriter`.
+The class 'CfaVisualizer' serves the same purpose for CFAs.

+To quickly viusalize a `Graph`, use `GraphvizWriter.writeString()` and render the result using http://www.webgraphviz.com/-